Kemp’s Test

 What is the Kemp's Test?

-Kemp's Test (known as Kemp's Sign) is a physical examination technique often performed on patients complaining about back pain.
+Kemp's Test (known as Kemp's Sign) is an orthopedic test often performed on patients complaining about back pain.
 This technique is a provocation test, which means it will attempt to elicit the same pain that the patient feels so that professionals can locate where the pain is coming from and determine if it's a type of pain in one location (localized pain) or if it spreads out (radiating pain).
 It focuses on the cervical spine and lumbar spine, as well as relevant spine and extension rotations.

-The test is specifically used for assessing the facet joints, which are the small joints between each of the spine's vertebrae.
+The Kemp test is usually conducted by a physical therapist, pain physician, orthopedist, and the like to assess the facet joints, which are the small joints between each of the spine's vertebrae.
 It helps diagnose facet joint pathologies like osteoarthritis, rheumatoid arthritis, and lumbar radiculopathy.

-Common symptoms that may warrant the use of the Kemp's Test include pain in the leg, back, buttocks, thighs, as well as weakened feelings in these areas.
-This can also cause difficulty in exercise, walking, and standing for long periods.
+Common symptoms that may warrant using Kemp's Test include pain in the leg, back, buttocks, and thighs and weakened feelings in these areas.
+These can also make exercise, walking, and standing difficult.

 How to perform the Kemp's Test

-There are two ways to perform the Kemp's Test.
-You can perform it while the patient is standing or seated.
+There are two ways to perform the Kemp's Test: standing or sitting.
 Whether you do so while they are standing or seated is entirely up to you, though it is best to consider what is more comfortable for your patient.
-If you opt for the seated method, just make sure the patient has a comfy chair.
+If you opt for the seated method, just ensure the patient has a comfy chair.

 • Make sure the patient stands before you but with their back facing you.